Using a Custom GPUDriver

 }

-Ultralight doesn't actually draw anything to the screen-- all Views are drawn to an offscreen render texture that you can display however you wish.
+Ultralight doesn't draw anything to the backbuffer-- all Views are drawn to an offscreen RenderTarget that you can display how you wish.

 RenderTarget rtt_info = view->render_target();